marcellocostamagna/3DOpt/Starting_populations/ReadME.md

 - `plot_starting_populations_numbers.py`:
 Visualizes the summary statistics from `Starting_populations.csv` to compare the effect of different thresholds on starting population size.

+- `get_similarity_distributions.py`:
+Builds HSR-similarity distributions for the starting populations for each threshold folder (0.3, 0.4, and 0.5).
+The outputs are are organized under the `Similarity_distributions`folder.

 ## Usage
 All scripts in this folder can be run directly with:
 ```bash